hassanMuhamad/angular-design-patterns/parts/classical-patterns.md

 Sound weird, huh?

 Let's break down what happened.
-We have specify the type of our variable at the very early stage by telling Typescript compiler that it must be a User type.
+We have specified the type of our variable at the very early stage by telling the Typescript compiler that it must be a User type.
 The reason no error was fired is that _JSON.parse( )_ method return _any_ type.
 So the conversion flow from _any_ to _User_ is possible.
 You'd end with an _Object_ instead of _User_.
-This situation highlight the fact that _Typescript types_ doesn't exist in _JavaScript_.
+This situation highlights the fact that _Typescript types_ doesn't exist in _JavaScript_.

-To solve this problem, we should duplicat the _map callback_ function every time we receive a JSON user.
+To solve this problem, we should duplicate the _map callback_ function every time we receive a JSON user.

 Hopefully, The _Factory pattern_ is here to save us.
 A Factory is used for objects without exposing the instantiation logic to the client.